 What are Brakes?

-Brakes are one of the most important components in a vehicle.
+Brakes are one of the most important components of a vehicle.
 If you talk about performance it includes good brakes also, because if you go fast you need the same amount of stopping power to reduce that speed.

 It is a mechanical device that absorbs energy from a moving system.
 It is used to slow or stop a moving vehicle, which is mostly accomplished by means of friction.

-How Brakes system works?
+How Braking system works?